 JHU retirees are also eligible for the Tuition Grant Plan.

-Dependents are eligible to participate in this Plan through the end of the calendar year in which they turn 26.
-For this purpose, “dependent children” are: biological children, adopted children, children placed with the eligible employee for adoption, stepchildren, children of the employee’s domestic partner, or children for whom the eligible employee has been appointed legal guardian.
+Effective January 1, 2023, dependents are eligible to participate in this Plan through the end of the calendar year in which they turn 26.
+For this purpose, “dependent children” are: biological children, adopted children, children placed with the eligible employee for adoption, stepchildren (by marriage), children of the employee’s domestic partner, or children for whom the eligible employee has been appointed legal guardian.
 Eligible dependents are limited to the following: A child who is the employee’s “dependent” within the meaning of Internal Revenue Code section 152 and is either a “qualifying child” or a “qualifying relative”.

 Proof of dependent citizenship must be provided prior to receiving benefits under the Plan.
 Employees must submit the completed Tuition Grant Plan Application and a copy of the child’s birth certificate (English translation).
 For children not born in the U.S., Canada or Mexico, one of the following documents must be submitted in addition to a birth certificate:

 - Green Card